thanos-io/thanos/docs/operating/cross-cluster-tls-communication.md

 ```

 ## `ingress.yaml`
-- This is an example ingress for a remote sidecar using NGINX ingress
-- You must use TLS (limitation from NGINX) as HTTP2 is only support on a separate listener
+This is an example ingress for a remote sidecar using NGINX ingress.
+You must use TLS (port 443 - limitation from NGINX) as HTTP2 is only supported on a separate listener (see here(https://github.com/kubernetes/ingress-nginx/issues/3938))

-- You must have certs configured and the CA added into the envoy sidecar earlier to allow verification (if using client cert envoy config)
+You must have certs configured and the CA added into the envoy sidecar earlier to allow verification (if using client cert v3 envoy config)

 ```
 kind: Ingress